6rendon/6rendon/README.md

 🔐 Security conscious in all stages of the DevOps lifecycle.

-🎨 My skills enable developers to focus more on creativity.
+🎨 My skills enable developers to be more creative and drive more business value.